-Inside White Fragility takes a critical look at the effects whiteness studies is having on education.
+Inside White Fragility takes a critical look at the effects CRT is having on education.

-Although advocates of whiteness studies may genuinely strive for equity and social justice, the reality is that the discipline — in addition to bringing awareness to structural inequality — is having some unintended side-effects on schools in America.
+Although advocates of Critical Race Theory may genuinely strive for equity and social justice, the reality is that the approach — in addition to bringing awareness to structural inequality — is having some unintended side-effects on schools in America.
 These side-effects manifest in three ways.

 First, research shows that anti-bias trainings aimed at bringing equality can hurt morale in schools.
 Besides the fact that these trainings are based on flawed implicit bias research, there is limited evidence that they have any lasting effect on discriminatory behavior, and in some cases, may even provoke resentment among participants.
 The recent actions of New York City Schools Chancellor Richard Carranza is a case in point.
 His use of anti-bias training to dismantle what he called “White Supremacy Culture” in schools has sparked a major backlash, prompting administrators, teachers, and parents to call the workshops “ugly and divisive.”